tensorflow/datasets/docs/api_docs/python/tfds/testing/DatasetBuilderTestCase.md

 )
 ```

-Fail if the two objects are unequal as determined by the '=='
+Fail if the two objects are unequal as determined by the '=='operator.
-operator.

 <h3 id="assertEquals"><code>assertEquals</code></h3>